Thesavagecoder7784/Thesavagecoder7784/README.md

 ***I am an aspiring data scientist who belives that the power to harnessing data lies with using the right tools and rules for communication.***

-### About me:
+## About me:
 - 1️⃣6️⃣ years old
 - 👨‍🎓 High school (senior year) student
 - 👨🏻‍💻 Data science intern
-- 🧠 Working towards AI
 - ⚡ Interested in solving problems
 - 👨‍🏫 Teaching computer science for children aged 6-14
 - ⚽️ Footballer

+## What I do:
+- 🕵️ Data Analysis
+- Data Visualization
+- 🧠 Deep learning

 **I primarily program for data science, machine learning using python (my notebooks on [GitHub](https://github.com/Thesavagecoder7784/Statistical-Data-Analysis-With-Pandas)).
 However I am comfortable using SQL and Java to solve other problems**